ColleDK/ShellProject_V2/README.md

 ### cat ###
 Cat will output the content of a file to the terminal.
-The arguments implemented in this program is: cat _fileName_ ( | grep _grepWord_ )
+The arguments implemented in this program is: cat _fileName_ ( | grep _grepWord_ ) ( > _fileName_)
-Everything inside the parenthesis is optional.
+Everything inside the parenthesis is optional, but grep and I/O redirection does not work together here.

 ### exit ###
 Exit will close down the program